 Ofsted scrapping the SEF, one less job to do?

-Ofsted have recently announced that that are scrapping their Early Years Self Evaluation Form (SEF)
+Ofsted are scrapping their Early Years Self Evaluation Form (SEF)

 It’s always been optional, but now the form itself will no longer exist.

 Jacqueline Midgley; Childcare Consultant and ex Ofsted Inspector has previously spoken here at Connect HQ about the importance of a thorough SEF.